lmfit/asteval/doc/safety.rst

 libraries that evaluate user-supplied expressions, including `numexpr` and `sympy` use the builtin :py:func:`eval` as part of their processing.

+There are other approaches available.
+Python's :py:func:`ast.literal_eval` function is pretty safe in that it cannot evaluate all of Python, but also pretty limited.
+Tools such as `numexpr` and `sympy` are interesting, but actually use `eval` internally, and are not at all safe against its exploits.

 Prohibited Python statements and attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~